Our Academic Approach

 The Beechwood curriculum buzzes with active learning through heightened pupil engagement, and a genuine desire to progress.
 Child Initiated Activities and In the Moment Planning provide opportunities for our pupils from a very early age to choose what to learn often through active play.
 Older pupils enjoy similar opportunities to choose tasks in class through carefully differentiated child-centred activities.

-The introduction of subject specialists as early as possible inspires a genuine love of learning and our move to senior school style teaching through Years 4, 5 and 6 provide opportunities for academic and pastoral progress significantly ahead of the national average.
+The introduction of subject specialists as early as possible inspires a genuine love of learning, and our move to senior school style teaching through Years 4, 5 and 6 provides opportunities for academic and pastoral progress significantly ahead of the national average.